 Once that's complete, you'll proceed to diligence.
 And this is where the legal team really jumps in and hopefully earns its paycheck.

-Diligence in my view is the most important aspect of any deal because you are confirming what you think you're buying.
-You're confirming that what you're buying advances, your strategy.
+Diligence, in my view, is the most critical aspect of any deal because you are confirming what you think you're buying.

 Does Lucas Arts have the right licenses?
 Do they own a title?
 Do the assets I feel are most important, are they protected?
 And am I truly acquiring them through the transaction?